peteroupc/CBOR/README.md

 The C# implementation is designed as a Portable Class Library, making it usable not only in the .NET Framework, but also Silverlight 5 and Windows Phone 8.

-The Java version is a translation from the C# version.
-It contains almost as many features as the C# version and has all the important ones, such as reading and writing CBOR objects, CBOR/JSON conversion, and support for decimal fractions and bigfloats.

 Examples
 ----------

-This code is in C#, but the Java version of the code would be very similar.

 ```c#
 // The following creates a CBOR map and adds